Skip to content

 OREISIhcpOCT19

 References: 1.
 Orenitram [package insert].
 Research Triangle Park, NC: United Therapeutics Corporation; 2023.
 2. White RJ, Jerjes-Sanchez C, Bohns Meyer GM, et al; FREEDOM-EV Investigators.
 Combination therapy with oral treprostinil for pulmonary arterial hypertension.
 A double-blind placebo-controlled clinical trial.
 Am J Respir Crit Care Med.
 2020;201(6):707-717.
 3. Benza RL, Gomberg-Maitland M, Farber HW, et al. Contemporary risk scores predict clinical worsening in pulmonary arterial hypertension – an analysis of FREEDOM-EV.
 J Heart Lung Transplant.
 2022;41(suppl):1-12.
 4. Humbert M, Kovacs G, Hoeper MM, et al; ESC/ERS Scientific Document Group.
 2022 ESC/ERS Guidelines for the diagnosis and treatment of pulmonary hypertension.
 Eur Heart J. 2022;43(38):3618-3731.
 5. Hoeper MM, Pausch C, Olsson KM, et al. COMPERA 2.0: a refined four-stratum risk assessment model for pulmonary arterial hypertension.
 Eur Respir J. 2022;60(1):2102311.
-6. Milks MW, Sahay S, Benza RL, et al. Risk assessment in patients with pulmonary arterial hypertension in the era of COVID 19 pandemic and the telehealth revolution: state of the art review.
+6. Brewer J, Wilson M, Coons JC, et al. Practical management of oral treprostinil in patients with pulmonary arterial hypertension: Lessons from ADAPT, EXPEDITE, and expert consensus.
+Respir Med.
+2024;231:107734.
+7. Milks MW, Sahay S, Benza RL, et al. Risk assessment in patients with pulmonary arterial hypertension in the era of COVID 19 pandemic and the telehealth revolution: state of the art review.
 J Heart Lung Transplant.
 2021;40(3):172-182.
-7. Sahay S, Tonelli AR, Selej M, et al. Risk assessment in patients with functional class II pulmonary arterial hypertension: comparison of physician gestalt with ESC/ERS and the REVEAL 2.0 risk score.
+8. Sahay S, Tonelli AR, Selej M, et al. Risk assessment in patients with functional class II pulmonary arterial hypertension: comparison of physician gestalt with ESC/ERS and the REVEAL 2.0 risk score.
 PLoS One.
 2020;15(11):e0241504.